Babitdor/Workspace_reactnative/README.md

 ```
 This will install all the necessary dependencies required for the application.

-Once done, you can run the application using the following
+Once done, you can run the application using the following.

+Make sure your physical android device is enabled with USB debugging on
+or
+Make sure your virtual android device is setup before running the application.

+To check if device is connected to Android SDK, connect android device and open cmd type in 'adb devices'

 ```
 npx react-native run-android